ppy/osu-wiki/wiki/Performance_Points/ppv1/en.md

 Climbing the rankings
 ----------

-The ranking is mainly related to the performance on individual maps.
-The easiest way to improve is to improve the ranking on difficult maps.
+The ranking is mainly related to the performance on individual maps, resulting in players to only focussing and mastering single difficulties.

 - Playing better and scoring better grades on the beatmaps.
 - Making sure to get some very good scores rather than thousands of mediocre scores.